If there is a resource that is no longer available, please contact the office.

 This guide is meant to assist public bodies, health custodians and organizations in drafting PIAs for projects that hat have privacy risks.
 Please note that all mention of legislation in this guide refers to the Health Information Act as there is a legislated duty to prepare privacy impact assessments (section 64 of HIA).
 Published in 2010.

-This brochure provides an overview of the functions of our office in regards to privacy laws in Alberta.
+This brochure summarizes Alberta's privacy laws.
 Feel free to print for various meetings or events, or contact our office and we will provide you with printed copies.
-Published in June 2015.
+Updated in March 2021.

 The OIPC, jointly with the OIPC of B.C., the Retail Council of Canada and the Access and Privacy Branch of Service Alberta developed this document to address the specific threats and challenges to privacy compliance in the Canadian retail industry.
 Published in March 2007.